fujiapple852/trippy/README.md

 - Unprivileged mode
 - Tui interface:
     - Trace multiple targets simultaneously from a single instance of Trippy
-    - Per hop stats (sent, received, loss%, last, avg, best, worst, stddev & status)
+    - Per hop stats (sent, received, loss%, last, avg, best, worst, stddev, jitter & status)
     - Per hop round-trip-time (RTT) history and frequency distributing charts
     - Interactive chart of RTT for all hops in a trace with zooming capability
     - Interactive GeoIp world map
     - Isolate and filter by individual tracing flows
     - Customizable color theme & key bindings
+    - Customizable column order and visibility
     - Configuration via both command line arguments and a configuration file
     - Show multiple hosts per hop with ability to cap display to N hosts and show frequency %
     - Show hop details and navigate hosts within each hop